muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 is completely language independent but uses conventions that are familiar to programmers of many other languages.

-Note that the machine-only readable/writable MUON [Syntax_Packed_Plain_Text](Muldis_Object_Notation_Syntax_Packed_Plain_Text.md) exists as an alternative to the MUON `Syntax_Plain_Text`.
+Note that the machine-focused MUON [Syntax_Packed_Plain_Text](Muldis_Object_Notation_Syntax_Packed_Plain_Text.md) exists as an alternative to the MUON `Syntax_Plain_Text`.